For anything sensitive, I do not recommend using an email address or email itself for communication. Here are a few points as to why:

 This is the way forward.

-If your communication is highly sensitive, consider using end-to-end encrypted messaging apps such as the Desktop version of Session.
+If your communication is highly sensitive, consider using end-to-end encrypted messaging apps such as the Desktop version of Session and share with everyone you need to communicate with.

 Telegram is a good app, but should not be considered fully secure since not all messages are e2e encrypted.